I own the Fujifilm X-T1 and I love it. It’s got a lot going for it. When people ask me whether they should buy one, I say “Fo sure”.

 The Canon Conundrum

-I thought of sticking to Canon ecosystem because I have always used them and I love their how straight forward and usable they are.
+I thought of sticking to Canon ecosystem because I have always used them and I love how straight forward and usable they are.

 The natural upgrade from the Canon 550D that I used seemed to be the Canon 7D MkII.
 My cousin had one with him when he visited Ethiopia one Christmas and I really enjoyed using it.
 Plus, being a crop sensor I would have been able to use my existing lenses without a fuss.